MovingBlocks/TempDoc/GSOC.md

 ## Port advanced organic growth simulator from Python

 * https://github.com/MovingBlocks/Terasology/issues/218
-* Difficulty: Intermediate (most concept work already done, sample code available)
+* Difficulty: Intermediate (most concept work already done, sample Pythong code available)
 * Contacts: Woodspeople, MarcinSc, glasz, ddr2, ahoehma

 Long ago cfkurtz / Woodspeople reviewed some old work she had done and prepared a growth simulator in Python that bases its growth on available water and mineral values in the soil, among other things (sunlight!).
 While we've since gotten an initial "growing trees" implementation working that is sufficient for showcasing growth in-game (doesn't consider its location much) it could be amazing to take it one (to many) steps further!